Tomerg91/Lumea/memory-bank/activeContext.md

 Important patterns and preferences:

+- Role-based access control using Supabase RLS policies
+- Using auth.uid() to verify user identity in RLS policies
+- Implementing helper functions for RLS policy simplification
+- Creating comprehensive test suites to verify security policies
+- Making migrations idempotent to prevent errors on reapplication
 - Manage monorepo dependencies using npm workspaces.
 - Use `overrides` in the root `package.json` to enforce consistent versions of critical shared dependencies like TypeScript and type definitions.
 - Structure `tsconfig.json` files with `extends` to create clear inheritance and isolation where needed (e.g., client vs. server vs. root).